 Access to the trail is FREE for everyone.
 The Trail is supported directly by visitor donations, the annual fall “Chum, Chowder & Chocolate” fundraiser and small local grants.
-In 2016, we received $2,500 from the Squaxin Island Tribe, $2,500 from the Community Foundation and $1,000 from Olympia Federal Savings.
+In 2019, we received $2,500 from the Squaxin Island Tribe, $2,500 from the Community Foundation and $20,000 from The Dawkins Charitable Trust.
 The land is owned by Washington Department of Natural Resources (DNR), who graciously partner with us to bring this unique salmon viewing opportunity to the community.[/span8]

 From south (i.e. Olympia): Go north on 101.
 At Milepost 357, turn left onto Old Olympic Highway.
 Continue on Old Olympic Highway until you see the Kennedy Creek Salmon Trail Signs on your left.
 Go up forest road 2700 for .75 miles.
 Turn right into the Trail parking lot.

 From north (i.e. Shelton): Go south on 101.
 At Milepost 356, turn right onto Old Olympic Highway.
 Continue on Old Olympic Highway until you see the Kennedy Creek Salmon Trail signs on your right.
 Go up forest road 2700 for .75 miles.
 Turn right into the Trail parking lot.

-NOTE: Dogs are not allowed on the trail.
+NOTE: NO DOGS are allowed on the trail.
 Please review our dog policy for more information.
 Additionally, the gate remains locked during the off season.